leenathomas01/phase-aligned-inquiry/README.md

 * Role architecture details
 * Sequence discipline framework
 * Usage guidelines and preconditions
-* Comparison to traditional peer review
+* Hard requirements and self-assessment checklist

 ### `/case-study` — Demonstration
-* Complete documentation of the HQG hypothesis
+* Complete documentation of the HQG hypothesis lifecycle
-* Phase 1 and Phase 2 testing procedures
-* Falsification process and results
+* Phase-locked artifacts (Define → Constrain → Execute → Falsify → Interpret)
-* Lessons learned from clean failure
+* Lessons extracted from clean falsification
+* `07-what-the-wreckage-revealed.md` — what the failure exposed that was unrelated to the original question

-### `/technical` — Implementation Details
+### `/technical` — ⚠️ Planned
-* Simulation approach
-* Parameter sweep methodology
-* Data analysis procedures
-* Code snippets where relevant
+> This section is not yet populated.
+It will contain simulation code, parameter sweep methodology, and data analysis procedures when available.
+The v1.0 tagged release does not include technical implementation files.

-### `/appendix` — Full Context
+### `/appendix` — ⚠️ Planned
-* Complete conversation transcripts
-* Decision point documentation
-* Multi-agent meta-analysis
+> This section is not yet populated.
+It will contain fuller conversation transcripts, decision point documentation, and multi-agent process notes when available.
+The v1.0 tagged release does not include appendix content.

 ## Quick Start